 Enrollment Projection Methodology

 D.C.
 Public Schools’ enrollment projections are an estimate of enrollment at each school on October 5th of the subsequent school year.
 October 5th is the official enrollment audit date set by the Office of the State Superintendent for Education (OSSE).
-DCPS analyzes past enrollment trends to calculate total enrollment at each school, enrollment of students who receive special education services, and enrollment of students who are English learners.
+DCPS analyzes past enrollment trends to calculate total enrollment at each school, enrollment of students who receive special education services, enrollment of students who meet at-risk criteria, and enrollment of students who are Multilingual learners.

-The analysis of enrollment trends include a ‘grade progression ratio’ (sometimes referred to as a ‘cohort-survival rate’) – a projection calculation commonly used by school districts.
-The grade progression ratio relies on at least three years of October 5th[1] enrollment to identify the average change in class size from one grade to the next.
+Analysis includes a “grade progression ratio” (sometimes referred to as a “cohort-survival rate”) – a projection calculation commonly used by school districts.
+The grade progression ratio relies on at least three years of October 5th enrollment data to identify the average change in class size from one grade to the next.

-In Kindergarten, 6th, and 9th grades, the process combines three factors to build a projection.
+In entry grades (typically Kindergarten, 6th grade, and 9th grade), the process combines three factors to build a projection: feeder pattern enrollment, new in-boundary enrollment, and new out-of-boundary enrollment.

-Then, all three factors are combined (Feeder Pattern Enrollment, New In-Boundary Enrollment, and New Out-of-Boundary Enrollment) to make a final projection.
 The final projection is compared to historical school trends to see if the class size reflects recent enrollment trends.
-Where a Kindergarten, 6th, or 9th grade projection significantly differs from a school’s recent trends, the School Planning Team reviews all three prior pieces to understand why.
+Where a Kindergarten, 6th grade, or 9th grade projection significantly differs from a school’s recent trends, DCPS School Planning does additional review.

 Early Childhood Projections

 Early Childhood Education (ECE) classes are projected based on the number and types of classrooms each school offers.
-Each pre-kindergarten (PK) classroom is generally projected to reach its seat capacity, except for a few seats reserved for children with developmental needs who are placed through DCPS’ Early Stages office.
+Each pre-kindergarten (PK) classroom is generally projected to reach its seat capacity, except for a few seats reserved for children with developmental needs who are placed through DCPS Early Stages.

 ECE class sizes are regulated by D.C.
 Municipal Regulations and are specifically outlined in the circles below, along with our projection approach in each grey box: